crypto-bundle/bc-wallet-common-hdwallet-controller/README.md

   * REDIS_USER

 Also, application required two encryption keys:
-* Common for whole crypto-bundle project transit key - crypto-bundle-bc-wallet-common-transit-key
+* Common for whole crypto-bundle project transit key - **crypto-bundle-bc-wallet-common-transit-key**.
+Value with transit key name will be loaded from `VAULT_COMMON_TRANSIT_KEY` Vault variable, which stored in common bucket - **crypto-bundle/bc-wallet-common/transit**.

-* Target encryption key for hdwallet-controller and hdwallet-api - crypto-bundle-bc-wallet-tron-hdwallet
+* Target encryption key for hdwallet-controller and hdwallet-api - **crypto-bundle-bc-wallet-tron-hdwallet** Value with transit key name will be loaded from `VAULT_APP_ENCRYPTION_KEY` Vault variable, which stored in common bucket - **crypto-bundle/bc-wallet-tron-hdwallet/common**.

 ### Bc-wallet-common-hdwallet-api